Hubs-Foundation/hubs-docs/docs/spoke-skyboxes.md

 ---
 id: spoke-skyboxes
 title: Skyboxes
+description: Skyboxes simulate the sky or other backdrops around scenes.
+Modifiable skybox properties include time of day, latitude, scattering, and horizon distances.
+A 360 image can also be a skybox.
 ---

 Skyboxes can significantly impact the ambience of your scene.
 Unless you have started from a template that removed the default elements, you should have a skybox in your scene when you begin.